Overwatering Signs in Rex Begonia

 Symptoms

-- sour or musty smell from soil
+- a sour or musty smell rising from the pot

-- drooping despite wet soil
+- drooping foliage despite soil that is clearly wet, not dry

 Causes